skullernet/pakserve/README.md

 ## Parameters

 ### Listen
-IP address to listen on for connections in "[host]:port" format.
-Default is ":8080".
-Can be set to empty string if "ListenTLS" is non-empty to disable plain text connections.
+IP address to listen on for connections in `[host]:port` format.
+Default is `:8080`.
+Can be set to empty string if `ListenTLS` is non-empty to disable plain text connections.

 ### ListenTLS
-IP address to listen on for TLS connections "[host]:port" format.
-Default is "" (don't listen for TLS connections).
+IP address to listen on for TLS connections `[host]:port` format.
+Default is empty string (don't listen for TLS connections).

 ### CertFile
-Path to server certificate file if TLS is enabled.
-Default is "" (not set).
+Path to server certificate file if `ListenTLS` is enabled.
+Default is empty string (not set).

 ### KeyFile
-Path to server private key if TLS is enabled.
-Default is "" (not set).
+Path to server private key if `ListenTLS` is enabled.
+Default is empty string (not set).

 ### ContentType
 Reply with this content type header.
-Default is "application/octet-stream".
+Default is `application/octet-stream`.

 ### RefererCheck
 Regular expression to check HTTP referer and return 403 if it doesn't match.
-Default is "" (allow any referer).
+Default is empty string (allow any referer).

 ### PakBlackList
 Array of regular expressions that describe quake paths that are not searched in